chnmrn/Dataslate/README.md

 # Dataslate

 Dataslate is a small dashboard that integrates projects, tasks, and GitHub repositories into a single interface.
 It allows users to manage projects and tasks, visualize metrics, check latest commits, and inspect repository collaborators.
+It was programmed to work as a task manager to take notes or reminders of task you have to do on your projects, without making actual changes on them in github to avoid confusions.

 ## Installation
 ### 1. Clone the repository